Asbestos-Related & Asbestosis Claims

 In the UK, the courts will consider several factors when deciding on a compensation payout for asbestos-related diseases.
 Each case is decided based on unique facts, but the following points are common considerations.

-- The length of suffering – the longer the pain and suffering, the court will award more damages.
-In many studies of workers exposed to asbestos, asbestos-fibre inhalation is currently proven to increase lung cancer risk.
+- The length of suffering – the longer the pain and suffering, the more damages the court will award.
+Asbestos-fibre inhalation is currently proven to increase lung cancer risk, according to various studies of workers exposed to asbestos.
 More prolonged asbestos exposure puts an individual at a higher risk of developing lung cancer.
-Most medical cases of asbestos-related lung disease in workers occur at least after 15 years of first asbestos exposure.
+Most medical cases of asbestos-related lung disease in workers occur at least 15 years after the first exposure.

 - The courts will consider the level of smoking the victim had consumed if lung cancer is diagnosed.